eldun/.vim/README.md

 * [Vim Commands Cheat Sheet](http://bullium.com/support/vim.html)
 * [How to copy text from vim to an external program?](http://unix.stackexchange.com/questions/12535/how-to-copy-text-from-vim-to-an-external-program)

-## Requires More Research
-These links should be explored to see what additional information could be gathered for this cheat sheet.

 * [Is Vim Really Not For You?
 A Beginner Guide](https://thevaluable.dev/vim-beginner/)
 * [A Vim Guide for Intermediate Users](https://thevaluable.dev/vim-intermediate/)